Iris-Smok/The-Healthy-Family-PP4/README.md

 # Credits

-- All content was written by Iris Smok
-- The structure of the gallery page is similar to the "Love Running" gallery page.
-I customized the design to fit my website.
+- [Summernote](https://github.com/summernote/django-summernote) - I learn how to change summernote toolbar
+- [Code Institute](https://codeinstitute.net/ie/) - 'I think therefore I blog' project helped me with recipe details page and pagination
+- [Django documentation](https://docs.djangoproject.com/en/4.0/topics/pagination/) - also helped me with pagination and other problems
 - [Search bar](https://www.teckiy.com/blog/implementation-of-search-bar-using-django-in-any-website-2936659075/) - this site is used to help me build Search bar
-- [Taste](https://www.taste.com.au/) - I copied recipes from this site for test posts
+- [Taste](https://www.taste.com.au/) - all recipes were taken from Taste

-## Content

 ## Media
+- All images were taken from[Pixabay](https://pixabay.com/) and [Unsplash](https://unsplash.com/)

 ## Acknowledgements
+- Thanks to my mentor for helpful feedback
+- Shean tutor for helping me fix the 404 bug